-As a painter I am interested in the appropriate skills and techniques required to fully articulate and create my work, but beyond this I aim to challenge and question modern concepts and assumptions, within a metaphysical and symbolic idiom.
-I use high quality traditional oil pigments, on a fine ground, which offers an incredible luminosity and depth of colour when held within glazes and mediums.
-My paintings evolve over time, in the form of layers, of meanings, each building upon the previous layer to an ultimate image.
-The traditional use of an original ‘cartoon’ may be the start of a journey, but change is integral to the final composition, as a result of a subconscious but strongly felt conviction that to change -‘ is right’.
+As a painter I am interested in the traditional techniques and skills to fully articulate and create my work, but beyond this aim to challenge and question concepts and assumptions within a metaphysical and symbolic idiom.
+I use traditional materials, fine quality oil pigments, on different grounds, which offer a luminosity and depth of colour when held within glazes and mediums.
+As a result these traditional painting techniques have offered me a sympathetic and methodical painting process to fully incorporate into my painting practice.